 B. Course Contributor

-Tameika McLean is an occupational therapist based in the Washington, DC metro area.
-She has worked in the acute care, acute rehabilitation, subacute rehabilitation/skilled nursing, and outpatient settings.
-She is also a Certified Aging-in-Place Specialist (CAPS) and will soon earn the University of Alabama at Birmingham's Low Vision certificate.Disclosure: Tameika McLean, MS, OTR/L, CAPS has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Tameika McLean is an occupational therapist working in the Washington, DC area.
+She has worked in the acute care, acute rehabilitation, subacute rehabilitation, skilled nursing, and outpatient settings.
+She graduated from Columbia University with an MS in Occupational Therapy in 2014.Disclosure: Tameika McLean, MS, OTR/L, CAPS, ECHM has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.